Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/mks_plans/guide.en-gb.md

 ## Free vs Standard Plan Comparison

-OVHcloud Managed Kubernetes Service (MKS) offers two plans **Free Plan** and **Standard Plan** designed to address different workloads and use cases.
+OVHcloud Managed Kubernetes Service (MKS) offers two plans, **Free Plan** and **Standard Plan**, designed to address different workloads and use cases.
 This section highlights their key differences, focusing on architecture, availability, and scalability.

 ### Control Plane